-2. Enter a descriptive name for the new virtual machine in the "Name" text box (e.g., "EDSCLS").
+2. Enter a descriptive name in the "Name" text box (e.g., "EDSCLS") and select a destination folder in the "Machine Folder" drop-down box for the new virtual machine.
 Regardless of your own server's operating system, select "Linux" from the "Type" drop-down box.
 Select "Ubuntu (32 bit)" from the "Version" drop-down box.
 Then click on the "Next" button.